|

 posting made easy

-Council of European professional and managerial staff has published a manual for
+European professional and managerial staff has published a manual for

 deployment abroad on the Internet.
+It is aimed at all employees who

-the EU or want to return from there.
-For every EU country
+work in another member country of the EU or want to return from there.

-information can be retrieved about the residence and contract of
+For every EU country information can be retrieved about the residence

-employment right, the recognition of professional qualifications
+and contract of employment right, the recognition of professional

-and looking for work.
+of a flat and looking for work.

-Italian EWC
+Italian EWC portal

 With

-financial help of the EU the Italian trade union confederation
+financial help of the EU the Italian trade union confederation UIL has

-consultation, the European company and transnational collective
+European company and transnational collective bargaining could also be

-bargaining could also be found there.
+found there.

 We